 Here are some actions you can take to help you feel and be more in control:

 - Depending upon your relationship with your partner, you may want to discuss what happened.
 Understandably, this might feel awkward and embarrassing, but the conversation could alleviate some fear, or at least help you to understand what happened and what steps you might decide to take.
 If you don't have a way to contact this person (or you don't want to), you could shift your attention toward doing your best to take care of yourself, body and mind.

 - It's also a good idea to make an appointment for a gynecological exam with your health care provider, or at a clinic such as Planned Parenthood.
 There you will be able to discuss whether you had sexual intercourse, and determine if pregnancy and/or sexually transmitted infection (STIs) testing makes sense.

-If this happened within the last 5 days (120 hours), emergency contraception (EC) is an option you have for pregnancy prevention.
+If this happened within the last five days (or 120 hours), emergency contraception (EC) is an option you have for pregnancy prevention.
 In the US, one-pill formulations of EC are available without a prescription and without proof of age on the retail shelves at many pharmacies and drugstores.
-To learn more about EC, check out Princeton's emergency contraception website.
+To learn more about EC, check out Princeton University's emergency contraception website.

 While the possibility that you are pregnant may be foremost on your mind, it's not clear from your question what this experience feels like for you emotionally.
 Perhaps over time, after reading this answer and gathering other information, your reactions and needs will change.
 In any case, you deserve support, access to resources, and an open ear.
 No matter what you decide to do or how you view what happened, talking with someone you trust may prove very helpful.